IBM/cloud-functions-workshops/101-workshop-nodejs/ex2-managing-actions-with-packages/custom.md

    ok: updated package custom
    ```

-2. Display the parameters in the package.
+2. Display the parameters in the package:

    ```bash